-If you are not satisfied with the response of the Headteacher, or you have a concern or complaint that is specifically about the Headteacher which has not been resolved informally, then you must write to the Clerk to the Governing Body in a written letter format marking any envelope "urgent, private and confidential".
-The response should be prompt and briefly outline the content of the complaint and requesting that the Chair to the Governors investigates further
+If you are not satisfied with the response of the Headteacher, or you have a concern or complaint that is specifically about the Headteacher which has not been resolved informally, then you must write to the clerk to the Governing Body as soon as possible after receiving the decision, briefly outlining the content of the complaint and requesting that a governor complaints panel is convened and marking any envelope or email "urgent, private and confidential"

 - The Clerk to the Governing Body will acknowledge receipt of the letter within 5 school days.
-The acknowledgement will inform the complainant that the Chair of Governors will hear the complaint within 20 working days of receiving the letter. - For complaints specifically about the Headteacher, the Chair of Governors will arrange for the complaint to be investigated, usually by him/herself. - Once the investigation has taken place, the complainant and the school will be informed of their decision.
+The acknowledgement will inform the complainant that the Chair of Governors will hear the complaint within 20 working days of receiving the complaint. - For complaints specifically about the Headteacher, the Chair of Governors will arrange for the complaint to be investigated, either by him/herself or by an appropriate independent investigator. - Once the meeting has been held, the complainant and the school will be informed of their decision within five school-working days.
+If it is not possible to meet these timescales, then the Chair of Governors will contact the complainant to discuss a mutually convenient date.